Trump in Iowa: President says he asked for health bill 'with heart'

 Trump reminded his supporters that Republicans “have a very slim” majority to pass a healthcare bill in the Senate and “basically can’t afford to lose anybody.”
 He also slammed congressional Democrats as “obstructionists” and repeated his line that “if we got the single greatest health care plan in the history of the world, we would not get one Democratic vote.”

-However, the president also suggested that he would be amenable to altering the legislation if Democrats would come onboard.
+However, the president also suggested that he would be amenable to altering the legislation if Democrats would come on board.

 “If we could just get a few votes from the Democrats,” Trump said, “it would be so easy and so beautiful.”

-Iowa, with its large share of independent voters, could be a proving ground for whether Trump can count on the support of voters beyond his base.
-Unaffiliated voters, or "no party" voters as they are known in Iowa, make up 36 percent of the electorate, compared with 33 percent who register Republican and 31 percent registered as Democrat.
+"They need to be positive.
+They can’t continue to be obstructionists," Trump said.
+"That’s all they have going."

-Self-identified independents in Iowa voted for Trump over Democrat Hillary Clinton by a 13-percentage-point margin last year, according to the Fox News exit poll.
-That margin helped Trump take the state by nearly 9 points after Barack Obama won it for Democrats the previous two elections.
+Trump also touted his administration's efforts to roll back regulations, mused about putting solar panels on a Mexican border wall, and derided wind power for killing birds in a state that uses a lot of it.
+He also avoided any discussion of the investigations surrounding his presidential campaign, other than one brief reference to the "witch hunt," which is what he has dubbed the probes into his campaign's ties to Russia.

-Trump held a Des Moines rally in December as part of his transition-era "thank you" tour of states he had won, but has not been back to Iowa since.
+Trump’s Cedar Rapids rally was the fifth held in his first five months in office.
+He held a Des Moines rally in December as part of his transition-era "thank you" tour of states he had won, but has not been back to Iowa since.

-Trump's stop at Kirkwood Community College was intended to draw attention to the school's advancements in high-tech agriculture.
+Trump also visited nearby Kirkwood Community College, where he toured agriculture technology innovations intended to draw attention to the school's advancements in high-tech agriculture.

 He was joined by Agriculture Secretary Sonny Perdue and Commerce Secretary Wilbur Ross as part of the administration's effort this week to highlight the importance of technology.